FDA checks into deaths after patients get obesity-fighting balloons

 “The Agency has also received two additional reports of deaths in the same time period related to potential complications associated with balloon treatment (one gastric perforation with the Orbera Intragastric Balloon System and one esophageal perforation with the ReShape Integrated Dual Balloon System),” the FDA added.

-The FDA’s adverse report system is very broad and does not immediately aim to prove a device or drug caused a complication.
-It’s aimed at gathering information about anything that happens while someone is using a device or drug, or soon after, so that investigators can determine cause and effect.
+The FDA’s adverse report system is very broad and is not designed to immediately prove a device or drug caused a complication.
+It is meant to gather information about anything that happens while someone is using a device or drug, or soon after, so that investigators can determine cause and effect.

 Related: Balloon You Can Swallow Fights Obesity

-A spokeswoman for Apollo said the reports were from around the world and did not necessarily involve U.S. patient.
-The company also notes that some people – it does not say how many – died during clinical trials of the devices.
+A spokeswoman for Apollo said the reports were from around the world and did not necessarily involve U.S. patients.
+The company also notes that some people – it does not say how many – died while using the device.

 “Serious adverse events observed in global product experience with Orbera and from literature reviews, but not seen in the U.S. clinical study include: ulcerations/erosions, balloon deflation/migration, esophageal perforation, cardiac complications/cardiac arrest, and death,” it says on its website.